On-Demand MORE: Integrating the Mouth with Sensory and Postural Functions

 *Several modules include practicum instructions and activities.
 It is expected that at minimum the participant will engage in at least 30 minutes of lab activities across the modules to result in a total of 11 contact hours.

 The speakers will be using a lecture with slides, instructions given for experiential labs, videos, and video case studies.

 Click here for a list of items needed to complete the practicum labs.
 Participants are responsible for acquiring these materials.

 Published materials recommended in support of the course (not required): “MORE: Integrating the Mouth with Postural and Sensory Functions” and “Out of the Mouths of Babes: Discovering the Developmental Significance of the Mouth”, available from Therapro

 The participant must complete the course in its entirety.
 Following the passing score of 80% on the post-course quiz, the participant will be immediately issued a course completion certificate that can be downloaded or printed.

 11 Contact Hours awarded if course requirements are met.
 Integrative Education is an AOTA Approved Provider, number 11607.
 This distance learning-interactive, distance learning - independent self-study course is offered at 1.1 AOTA CEUs for intermediate level, in the areas of occupational therapy service delivery and foundational knowledge.
 Course approval number: 04177.
-The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification of other professional recognition.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
 For additional continuing education information for PT, and SLP, click here to access our CEU policy information.